 Taiwan’s Minister of National Defense Feng Shih-kuan confirmed plans that Taiwan planned to increase military spending by almost 50 percent to almost 3 percent of GDP in 2018, Bloomberg reported on 16 March 2017.
-The move follows calls from commentators for several years that Taiwan should increase its national defense budget to at least 3 percent of GDP.
+The move, which did not happen, followed calls from commentators for several years that Taiwan should increase its national defense budget to at least 3 percent of GDP.

 US conservative news website, the Washington Free Beacon, reported the new Trump administration was preparing to provide “more and better defensive arms to Taiwan.”
 The report, which quoted unnamed sources, added that the Obama administration had in December 2016 blocked a US$1 billion arms sale to Taiwan.